ElementsProject/lightning/doc/lightningd-config.5.md

 Set a Tor control password, which may be needed for *autotor:* to authenticate to the Tor control port.

- **max-dust-htlc-exposure-msat**
-Option which limits the total amount of sats to be allowed as dust on a channel.

 ### Lightning Plugins

 lightningd(8) supports plugins, which offer additional configuration